malikpiara/moonwith/README.md

 Vercel is the fastest way to deploy your Next.js application with zero configuration.
 When deploying to Vercel, the platform automatically detects Next.js, runs `next build`, and optimizes the build output for you.

+At `.env.example` you can find the environmental variables that make authentication with [Auth0](https://auth0.com/docs/quickstart/webapp/nextjs/interactive) possible.

+`AUTH0_SECRET`: A long secret value used to encrypt the session cookie.
+You can generate a suitable string using openssl rand -hex 32 on the command line.

 ## Current Status

 Started building a comment system in November for my frontend module assessment at university.
-Right now, comments are retrieved from a data structure in the [cobra](https://github.com/malikpiara/cobra) API.
+Right now, comments are retrieved from the [cobra](https://github.com/malikpiara/cobra) API.
 I'm using client-side data fetching with `useEffect` to load comments without rebuilding my static pages.
 Doing so, we reduce the number of requests to the server.

 You can see all of the comments in real time at [cobra.moonwith.com/comments](https://cobra.moonwith.com/comments).